Administrative Office No.: 0824-2425966

 (11) Copy of papers published in Journals relevant to the thesis.

-(3) When the thesis is accepted for valuation, the procedure prescribed infra will be followed.
+(3) When the thesis is accepted for evaluation, the procedure prescribed herein will be followed.

-(1) If the thesis is recommended to be accepted for valuation, the Standing Committee of the URC shall suggest a panel of not less than nine external Examiners being experts in the field of research chosen by the candidate for the D.Litt./D.Sc.
-Thesis, three from abroad, remaining from India, for consideration for appointment as examiners for evaluating the thesis, to the Controller of Examination by name in a cover marked “confidential”.
+(1) If the thesis is recommended to be accepted for evaluation, the Standing Committee of the URC shall suggest a panel of not less than nine external Examiners being experts in the field of research chosen by the candidate for the D.Litt./D.Sc.
+Thesis, three from abroad, remaining from India, for consideration for appointment as examiners for evaluating the thesis, to the Controller of Examination/Registrar (Evaluation) by name in a cover marked “confidential”.

 (2) If the panel of nine names of external examiners suggested by the Standing Committee of the URC is found to be inadequate, the Vice-Chancellor shall be at liberty to obtain additional names of experts, in consultation with experts of his/her choice, in the concerned field.